Bachelor Season 22 Episode 8 Recap Hometowns

 Arie seals the deal with Becca's mother, who, like all parents are supposed to be, seems skeptical at first.
 He tells her he "adores" Becca and asks for her blessing.
 She agrees to it, and says, "I really like you!"
 She then thanks Arie for being so great on the hometown date.

 "You've really done well with my weird family!" she says.
 Ma'am, you're not the one who went on reality television!
-Don't apologise for your fam.
+Don't apologize for your fam.

 The entire episode drums up suspense for Lauren B.'s hometown date.
 Everything with Lauren B. is very tense here, something that doesn't bode well for a relationship.
 Last week, Arie had to get up and walk away from their date, seemingly distressed.
 This week, Arie tells Lauren his stress level is at eight.
 On a scale of one to ten!
 He also says this is approaching his level of stress for the Indy 500.
 Lauren, this means your family is almost as scary as heavy machinery whirring around a track at immeasurable speeds.
 People have died during car races!